Happy New Year, friends!

 Decorating the home includes incorporating the lucky colors of red and yellow, fresh flower arrangements and potted chrysanthemums, displaying a tray of five different types of fruit, purchasing a tray of Mứt (candied fruits, dried seeds, nuts), and if possible, buying aHoàng Mai (yellow Mai flower) branch or tree.

-Hoàng Mai or Ochna integerrima is an important element of Vietnamese Lunar New Year as it represents a brave girl that fought off a monster to protect her village in a well-known fairytale.
+Hoàng Mai or Ochna integerrima is an important element of the Vietnamese Lunar New Year as it represents a brave girl that fought off a monster to protect her village in a well-known fairytale.
 After her death, the gods transformed her into a flowering tree that blooms yellow like her shirt during springtime.

-Leading up to New Year’s Eve, a traditional feast is prepared that includes Bánh Tét (my mom best describes these as a Vietnamese tamal), Thịt Kho (braised pork belly and egg), a variety of homemade pickles to accompany the pork belly (mustard green, daikon, carrots, shallots, and bean sprouts), Chả Giò (Vietnamese spring rolls), Xôi Gấc (red sticky rice), Canh Khổ Qua (stuffed bitter melon soup), some type of hot pot (every family has their favorite version and we make a pork and seafood hot pot), and Mì Xào (stir-fried egg noodles).
+Leading up to New Year’s Eve, a traditional feast is prepared that includes Bánh Tét (my mom best describes these as a Vietnamese tamal), Thịt Kho (braised pork belly and egg), a variety of homemade pickles to accompany the pork belly (mustard green, daikon, carrots, shallots, and bean sprouts), Chả Giò (Vietnamese spring rolls), Xôi Gấc (red sticky rice), Canh Khổ Qua (stuffed bitter melon soup), some hot pot (every family has their favorite version and we make a pork and seafood hot pot), and Mì Xào (stir-fried egg noodles).

 Giao Thừa – New Year’s Eve